Classes of topological qubits from low-dimensional quantum spin systems: Introduction

-In this work we define and compare various classes of topological qubits, given the profound progress of topological phases of matter in recent years~\cite{ZCZ+15}.
-Topological qubits are usually defined in purely topological systems, while recently a class of topological qubits with symmetry protection is proposed~\cite{WAR18}.
+In this work we define and compare various classes of topological qubits, given the profound progress of topological phases of matter in recent years~\cite{ZCZ+19,Wen19s}.
+Topological qubits are usually defined in purely topological systems, while recently a class of topological qubits with symmetry protection is proposed~\cite{WAR18,Wang19}.
 Therefore, it is important to compare the features of different classes of topological qubits.
 We focus on qubits encoded in the bulk ground states manifold of translationally invariant gapped systems, although other kinds also exist, such as encoding based on edge modes or extrinsic defects~\cite{BLK+17}.
 Phases of matter can be roughly classified according to what the symmetry is, whether and how the symmetry is broken or preserved.
-In this work, the symmetry we consider can be global, local or intermediate (a.k.a. subsystem), continuous or discrete.
+In this work, the symmetry we consider can be global, local or intermediate, continuous or discrete.
 The phases of matter we consider include gapped phases of spontaneous symmetry-breaking (SSB) of a global symmetry, purely topological (TOP), symmetry-protection of a global symmetry (SPT) or subsystem symmetry (SSPT).
-The classification of TOP and SPT phases are relatively well understood using group cohomology (and cobodism)~\cite{CGW11,SPC11,CGL+12,MR13}, compared with the SSPT phases~\cite{YDB+18}.
-Note that systems with subsystem symmetry, such as fracton orders~\cite{VHF15}, also rely on geometry.
-For simplicity, we define the qubits considered as 'topological', although there could be geometrical features.
-As the degeneracy required to encode a qubit can come from SSB or TOP order, we define five classes of qubits that each rely on SSB, TOP, SPT and SSB, SPT and TOP, SSPT and SSB orders.
+The classification of TOP and SPT phases are relatively well understood using group cohomology, cobodism, and tensor category~\cite{CGW11,SPC11,CGL+12,MR13,LKW17}, compared with the SSPT phases~\cite{YDB+18,Dev19,Gro19}.
+Note that systems with subsystem symmetry, such as `fracton' orders~\cite{VHF15}, also rely on geometry and play more intriguing roles in 3D spatial dimension.
+In this work, we focus on 1D and 2D cases as the starting point for the comparison of qubits.
+For simplicity, we define the qubits considered as 'topological', although there might be geometrical features.
+As the ground-state degeneracy (GSD) required to encode a qubit can come from SSB or TOP order, we define five classes of qubits that each rely on SSB, TOP, SPT and SSB, SPT and TOP (also known as SET), SSPT and SSB orders.
 See Table~\ref{tab:qubits} for a brief summary of topological qubits in dimension less than three we study and their main features.